sanjibbehera/ManuallyInstallKubernetesVer1_18InRHEL8/doks/01-prerequisites.md

 ### Important Notes.
     As we are about to spinup RHEL8 VMs, make sure you have RHEL subscription to subscribe the VMs.
+    If you do not have any subscription, you can create RHEL developer account subscription in order to continue to create Kubernetes Cluster in RHEL8 VMs.